bigwiv/Biopython-cn/chr3.rst

 Secondly, this provides a means of constraining the information, as a means of type checking.

-Now that we know what we are dealing with, let°Øs look at how to utilize this class to do interesting work.
+Now that we know what we are dealing with, let‚Äôs look at how to utilize this class to do interesting work.
 You can create an ambiguous sequence with the default generic alphabet like this: